Gonzo2500/Milestone-Project-2/README.md

 ![event pages hero button](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/event-hero-btn-screenshot.PNG "event pages hero button")

-#### 4. As a visitor interested joining a tournament I need to understand easily which tournament starts where?(region) when? (time) and how many people can join.
-(Party size).
-To make a decision for what tournaments I might want to sign up to.
+#### 4. As a user of the quiz I want to see the right answer, to learn more.
 + Right before the user comes to the tournament cards, the user first sees the region section.
 A color was used to show a specific region.
 ![region section on event page](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/region.PNG "region section on event page")
 + The tournament cards use the same colors to indicate the region for the tournament.
 In the card the user can find more information on time and party size.
 Because the cards are sorted by weekdays, the user is always able to know when a tournament takes place.
 ![tournament cards](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/tournament-cards.PNG "tournament cards")

-#### 5. As a visitor I want to able to sign up for a tournament, to participate on the tournament.
+#### 5. As a user of the quiz, I want to get a final score to see how good my knowledge of the topic really is
 + Each tournament card has a "Join" button.
 When a user clicks on one of these buttons a contact form opens up.
 + Because this project is focused on HTML & CSS only.
 The user needs to fill out the form, while also stating which game he wants to play, at which region and at which day.
 Other information that are asked in this form are a name, email and the party-size, if the user wants to play together with friends in a premade party.

 ![modal form view](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/modal.PNG "modal form view")

-#### 6. As a visitor I want to get more information on the benefits I might have when using this Service, to make a decision for or against the usage.
+#### 6. As a user I want to be able to join a training class to improve my skills.
 + The about page was created to provide the user with more information.
 In the hero shot the "Pulze" vision is stated.
 It summarizes what the webpage tries to achieve and gives a great outlook too.

 ![pulze vision](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/about-vision.PNG "pulze vision")